 No, my history in school was poor and tumultuous at best.
 One could argue that some of the school’s practices were actually abusive and scarring.

 I never did well in the crowds.
 I never felt comfortable and I struggled with popularity, which is why I cut out from classes.
 I would go somewhere else.
 I would leave the school grounds.
 As far as I was from the classrooms, there was a piece of me that knew I was missing out on something.

 The same can be said about my summer at work.
 I was at work and the rest of the teenage world was out doing what teenagers did.
 So yes, I was missing out again.

-I knew people in my adult life who worked a 40-hour work-week.
+I knew people in my adult life who worked a 40-hour work week.
 But me, I always had to work overtime to make ends meet.
 I was always at work in one form or another.

 I never went to college or had a college experience.
 In fact, I have sat with people who discuss their college life.
 They relive their old glory days as I sit quietly.
-And what else can I do but sit quietly?
+What else can I do but sit quietly?
 What else could I do, explain that I never went?